 - Adding maple syrup to the dressing gives it a sweeter flavor profile.

-- For a deeper flavor use roasted garlic instead of raw garlic.
+- For a deeper flavor, add 1 clove of roasted garlic or raw garlic.

 - To use as a dip, reduce the water by ¼ cup in the recipe.